vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/english-workshop/2023-08-21-introducing-oneself.md

 ***

 # English version <a name = 'english'></a>
-One of the best ways to introduce yourself is by using the 5W1H system to plan your introduction.
+One of the best ways to introduce yourself is by using the 5W1H - which is an abbreviation of Who, What, When, Where, Why, and How - system to plan your introduction.
 You can consult the following questions, which have been structured according to the 5W1H system, to plan your introduction.

 | Question | Sample Answer |
 | --- | --- |